OMGitH/Alza/README.md

 ## Python installation
 - Go to https://www.python.org/downloads/.
 - Under „Download the latest version for Windows“ click button „Download Python <version>“ and save the file.
 - Run downloaded .exe file.
-It is OK to select "Install Now" without any further configuration.
+It is OK to select „Install Now“ without any further configuration.

 ## Repository cloning and adding webdriver to Path
 - Clone GitHub repository at https://github.com/OMGitH/Alza to desired folder.